 Liquid soap: buy

 Liquid soap includes water and oil which, like lotion, means that you will need a substance soluble in oil and water (potassium hydroxide) and preservatives.
 Both of those items will require packaging, likely plastic.
 A better option could be to look for liquid soap in bulk or in non-plastic packaging or buy it in as large of a volume as possible.
-You might also try shredding and melting a bar of soap in water.
 If you’re using liquid soap for a body wash, dish soap, or hand soap, we’d highly recommend considering switching to bar soap instead since it's relatively easy to find in plastic-free packaging.

 Traditional shampoo contains detergents.
-Unless you’ve mastered a no-poo method (i.e., diluted baking soda or rye flour), making your own hair wash is just way too difficult.
-One popular alternative to shampoo is hair soap, but this will only work on a relatively small number of people.
-First off, soap’s high PH will open up your hair cuticles causing your hair to be more susceptible to breakage.
-Second, when used in hard water, soap will leave soap scum behind in your hair.
-It’s not a pretty picture.
+Unless you’ve mastered a no-poo method (i.e., diluted baking soda or rye flour, or just straight-up water), making your own hair wash is just way too difficult.
 If you have the perseverance for no-pooing (it typically takes many months of bad hair before you get it right), then go you!
 You might be on the path to paying pennies for your hair care!
 If you want to continue using shampoo, however, we recommend buying it.
 Some plastic-free options include local refill shops, shampoo bars, hair soaps, and mail-in refill programs like Plaine Products.

 Conditioner is essentially a lotion.
 Refer to our comments about lotions.